cypherpulse/CELO-NFT-Genesis/README.md

 ## 🌟 Acknowledgments

-Built with inspiration from open-source blockchain communities.
+Built with inspiration from open source blockchain communities.
 Special thanks to the Celo ecosystem for enabling accessible DeFi and NFTs.

 ---